-Scout House Inc. maintains close ties to community
+Scout House maintains close ties to community

 Preston Scout House Band Inc. is an award-winning member of the Cambridge Chamber of Commerce, receiving the inaugural Community Award in November 2013.
 The Community Awards program recognizes achievements of not-for-profit organizations, charities and services groups in Cambridge and North Dumfries.

-Scout House’s city hall liaison group meets occasionally with City of Cambridge representatives, at the invitation of Mayor Doug Craig, to discuss ideas and projects of mutual interest.
+Scout House’s city hall liaison group meets occasionally with City of Cambridge representatives, at the invitation of current Mayor Doug Craig, to discuss ideas and projects of mutual interest.
 Mayor Craig travelled on the bus with band members to attend the Cavalcade of Champions contest in Lewisburg, Pennsylvania in July 2013.
-He participated in the centre field ceremony during which the mayor of Lewisburg declared Preston Scout House Day in Lewisburg in honor of the Band’s 75th anniversary season and its long history of Lewisburg performances.
+He participated in the centre field ceremony at that performance during which the mayor of Lewisburg declared Preston Scout House Day in Lewisburg in honor of the Band’s 75th anniversary season and its long history of Lewisburg performances.